The Best Coding Bootcamps for High School Students

 This is a subscription-based bootcamp for students between eight and 18 years old.
 The computer science program offers courses on Python, Scratch, and Java, three popular programming languages in the tech industry.

-Coding courses are grouped in levels based on difficulty, from beginner to advanced.
+Coding courses are grouped into levels based on difficulty, from beginner to advanced.
 Juni Learning follows a project-based curriculum that teaches students how to learn by doing.
 Student projects are published publicly, allowing them to showcase their skills to others.

 Location: New York, Los Angeles, St. Louis, San Francisco, Portland, Chicago, Detroit, Washington DC, Atlanta, Dallas, Miami, Seattle, Austin, Denver, Philadelphia, Boston